 Daira earned her BA in Classics, with a focus on archaeology, at the University of Pisa, Italy, with a thesis on the Roman military installations along the eastern limes.
 During her undergraduate years she participated in archaeological excavations in various sites in Italy.
 She then completed a specialization program in Classical Archaeology at the University of Genova, Italy, where she wrote her dissertation thesis on an amphorae context from the Forum of Nerva.
 Before joining AAMW Daira lived and worked in Rome for six years where she participated in the excavations in the Forum of Augustus, Forum of Caesar, Palatine and Villa of Maxentius.
 Daira joined AAMW to pursue her interests in Roman classical archaeology.
 She is particularly interested in architecture, topography, limes issues, techniques and methodologies of excavation, material culture with a special focus on amphorae and trade and economy, and computer applications.
 Her dissertation title is "Domitian and the City of Rome.
 An Analysis of Domitian’s Building Program and its Impact on the Topography of Ancient Rome".

 Jordan is a 2013-2014 Junior Fellow in Byzantine Studies at Dumbarton Oaks in Washington D.C.
-His research explores ancient and medieval architecture from the perspectives of social and environmental history: published and under-review projects include studies of the economics of masonry construction in medieval Anatolia, early modern conflicts at the Holy Places in Palestine, and Byzantine iconoclasm.
-His dissertation, “Water After Antiquity” is a comparative study of changing regional water management cultures and the diverse afterlives of Roman water infrastructure in the cities of the Eastern Mediterranean during the post-classical period.
-After fieldwork in Turkey and Italy, Jordan did dissertation research at Jarash as an ACOR fellow in the summer of 2012, and looks forward to joining the Austrians at Ephesus in June 2013.
+His research explores ancient and medieval architecture from the perspectives of social and environmental history: published and under-review projects include studies of the economics of medieval construction in the Eastern Mediterranean, early modern conflicts at the Holy Places in Palestine, and Byzantine iconoclasm.
+His dissertation, “Water After Antiquity” is a comparative study of changing regional water management cultures in Anatolian and Levantine cities during the post-classical period.
+After fieldwork in Turkey and Italy, Jordan worked with the Danish-Jordanian Islamic Jarash project as an ACOR fellow in the summer of 2012, and looks forward to joining the Austrians at Ephesus in June 2013.
 He took his BA in 2006 from Indiana University in the History of Art, Religious Studies, and Medieval History.

 Amanda earned her B.A. from Yale University (Archaeological Studies, 2002) and her M.St. from Oxford University (European Archaeology, 2003) with a focus on the prehistoric Aegean.
 At Penn, she has continued her work on Bronze Age cultures, and also embarked on new projects, including studies of the Roman Pantheon’s lost exterior revetments, material from the Potters’ Quarter at Corinth, and the Archaic sculpture of the Acropolis.
 Her dissertation develops an approach for identifying and interpreting keimêlia—objects that were curated by their ancient owners—in the material record.
 In addition, she is assisting with the preparation of the Corpus Vasorum Antiquorum volume on the Attic red-figure cups in the University Museum’s collection.
 Amanda was a Regular Member of the American School of Classical Studies in Athens for the 2010-11 academic year.
 She has worked on archaeological projects in Connecticut, Copacabana Bolivia, Italy and Greece, including the Agora Excavations, the Saronic Harbors Archaeological Research Project, and Dickinson College’s excavations at Mycenae.

 Steve received his M.A. in Archaeology at Gent University in Belgium (2007) with a thesis on the monumental circular architecture of the early third millennium BC in the Hamrin region, Iraq.
 Subsequently he went for further specialization to Leiden University in the Netherlands to take part in a two year Research Master program in which he focused on mobility, nomadism, and urbanisation in the context of Early Bronze Age Northern Mesopotamia.
 Throughout these studies he participated in various excavations in Belgium, Corsica (Mariana), and Tunisia (Carthage).
-In recent years his fieldwork focused on the Middle East, where he worked at Umm el-Marra and Tell Hamoukar in Syria, at Oglanqala in Naxcivan, Azerbaijan, and at Tell Abraq and Hamriya in Sharjah, UAE.
+In recent years his fieldwork focused on the Middle East, where he worked in Syria, in Naxcivan, Azerbaijan, in Sharjah, UAE, and in Iraqi Kurdistan.
 He is currently also involved in the publication project of al-Hiba, the ancient Mesopotamian city of Lagash.
 Steve joined the AAMW program to pursue his primary interests in the cultural continuum that spanned the Iranian Highlands and the Mesopotamian lowlands during the Early Bronze Age.
 For his dissertation he will analyze the impact of inter-regional interaction networks on local socio-economic and political develoments in the Trans-Tigridian Corridor and the Western Zagros region during the Bronze Age.
 He will focus on the unpublished Mahidasht Survey Project at the Royal Ontario Museum in Toronto, Canada.
 In addition he has started a new fieldwork project at the Late Chalcolithic and Early Bronze Age site Kani Shaie in Sulaimania, Iraqi Kurdistan, in cooperation with colleagues from the University of Coimbra, Portugal.